DEFIANT REQUIEM: A Documentary Honoring the Prisoners of Terezín

-Defiant Requiem was directed by executive producer Peter Schnall, the founder of Partisan Pictures.
+Defiant Requiem was directed by Doug Shultz, and Peter Schnall, the founder of Partisan Pictures, was the film's executive producer.
 Mr. Schnall is a six-time Emmy Award winning film-maker who specializes in creating high quality films and non-fiction programming.
 Ambassador Stuart E. Eizenstat, who has devoted much of his career in public service to providing justice for Holocaust survivors, and his wife Fran Eizenstat, serve as key supporters and advisors to the film.
 Defiant Requiem is scheduled to air nationwide on PBS in the spring of 2013.
 The film was also selected by the film festival DocuWeeks as only one of twenty documentaries nationwide to run in theaters in New York and Los Angeles for one week in August 2013.

 * * *